 into Chinese language editions.

 is the 2010 United States Artists Ziporyn Fellow in Literature.
 Her new collection of short stories, Spectacle, was published by Graywolf Press in 2013.
-Spectacle was featured on Oprah's 2013 Summer Reading List.
+Spectacle was featured on Oprah's 2013 Summer Reading List and is a finalist for the L.A.
+Times Book Prize.

 Jane Porter's (94') novel, The Good Woman was published by Penquin in 2012.